flooptech/dist-sdk-ios/readme.md

 Find the latest documentation at: http://www.getfloop.com/documentation

+### Version 2.0.1 - 2014-11-03
+- bug fix for gesture-style parental gate in landscape

 ### Version 2.0 - 2014-10-31
 - new version of the parental gate
 - Note that this version requires XCode 6.